wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error           July 2019

-4.9.
-SERVFAIL Extended DNS Error Code 9 - DNSKEY missing

-   A DS record existed at a parent, but no supported matching DNSKEY record could be found for the child.
-The R flag should not be set.

-4.10.
-SERVFAIL Extended DNS Error Code 10 - RRSIGs missing

-   The resolver attempted to perform DNSSEC validation, but no RRSIGs could be found for at least one RRset where RRSIGs were expected.

-4.11.
-SERVFAIL Extended DNS Error Code 11 - No Zone Key Bit Set

-   The resolver attempted to perform DNSSEC validation, but no Zone Key Bit was set in a DNSKEY.

-4.12.
-SERVFAIL Extended DNS Error Code 12 - NSEC Missing

-   The resolver attempted to perform DNSSEC validation, but the requested data was missing and a covering NSEC or NSEC3 was not provided.
-The R flag should be set.

-4.13.
-SERVFAIL Extended DNS Error Code 13 - Cached Error
+4.14.
+Extended DNS Error Code 13 - Cached Error

    The resolver has cached SERVFAIL for this query without additional information.
-Th R flag should be set.

-4.14.
-SERVFAIL Extended DNS Error Code 14 - Not Ready
+4.15.
+Extended DNS Error Code 14 - Not Ready

    The server is unable to answer the query as it is not fully up and functional yet.

-4.15.
-NXDOMAIN Extended DNS Error Code 15 - Blocked
+4.16.
+Extended DNS Error Code 15 - Blocked

    The resolver attempted to perfom a DNS query but the domain is blacklisted due to a security policy implemented on the server being directly talked to.
-The R flag should be set.

-4.16.
-NXDOMAIN Extended DNS Error Code 16 - Censored
+4.17.
+Extended DNS Error Code 16 - Censored

    The resolver attempted to perfom a DNS query but the domain was blacklisted by a security policy imposed upon the server being talked to.
 Note that how the imposed policy is applied is irrelevant (in- band DNS somehow, court order, etc).

-The R flag should be set.
+4.18.
+Extended DNS Error Code 17 - Prohibited

+   An authoritative or recursive resolver that receives a query from an "unauthorized" client can annotate its REFUSED message with this code.
+Examples of "unauthorized" clients are recursive queries from IP addresses outside the network, blacklisted IP addresses, local policy, etc.

+4.19.
+Extended DNS Error Code 18 - Stale Answer

+   The resolver was unable to resolve answer within its time limits and decided to answer with a previously cached NXDOMAIN answer instead of answering with an error.
+This is typically caused by problems on authoritative side, possibly as result of a DoS attack.

+4.20.
+Extended DNS Error Code 19 - Lame

+   An authoritative server that receives a query (with the RD bit clear) for a domain for which it is not authoritative SHOULD include this EDE code in the SERVFAIL response.
+A resolver that receives a query (with the RD bit clear) SHOULD include this EDE code in the REFUSED response.